 Hacking Modern Desktop Apps: Master the Future of Attack Vectors, a 100% hands-on deep dive.

-Includes Video and access to a forum with other students, No Certification voucher expiry, Direct support from Instructors.
+Includes Video and access to a forum with other students, Certification voucher expires in 180 days, no direct support from instructors.

 |Lifetime Access To All Materials (700+ pages)|